aingaRamangalahy/jsresources/CONTRIBUTING.md

 Welcome to the JS Resources contributing guide!
 We're excited to have you contribute to this curated collection of JavaScript/TypeScript learning resources.

+**Contributing means**: Adding new learning resources by creating a Pull Request (PR) to the `master` branch.
+All contributions should follow the workflow outlined in this guide.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)